• Skip to primary navigation

 • Milk - I know, controversial.
 Some people make porridge with milk, and others with water.
 Our preference is whole milk, because we think it makes it nice and thick and creamy, and it's also good for the protein and calcium for the kids.
 We have given options for milk variations below.

-• Honey - You don't have to add this, and you could add it as a topping, but we like a little bit of honey cooked in to it.
+• Honey - You don't have to add this, and you could add it as a topping, but we like a little bit of honey cooked into it.
 Honey could be swapped for maple syrup if you wanted to keep it vegan.

 • Cinnamon - Like the honey, this is an optional ingredient, but we love the warmth it adds to the microwaveable porridge.